Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Boundary of a normal domain

 We now prove the main proposition needed for the proof of Theorem \ref{thm:maintheorem}.
-It captures the fact that for branched covers with $f(B_f)$ contained in an $(n-2)$-simplicial complex, the branching should occur `tangentially', i.e., inside the boundaries of normal domains.
-Some of the steps of the proof are described in Figure \ref{fig:RadialLifts}. \begin{proposition} Let $f \colon \Omega \to \R^n$ be a branched cover such that $f(B_f)$ is contained in an $(n-2)$-simplicial complex.
+It captures the fact that for open and discrete maps with $f(B_f)$ contained in an $(n-2)$-simplicial complex, the branching should occur ``tangentially", i.e., inside the boundaries of normal domains.
+Some of the steps of the proof are described in Figure \ref{fig:RadialLifts}. \begin{proposition} Let $\Omega \subset \R^n$ be a domain and $f \colon \Omega \to \R^n$ be an open and discrete map such that $f(B_f)$ is contained in an $(n-2)$-simplicial complex.
 Then for any $x_0 \in \Omega$, there exists a sufficiently small $r < r(x_0,f)$ so that for $v \in \bS^{n-1}$, the path